RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 (This indirectly compliments the member on being persuasive.)

-Every SFT session should end with compliments mo matter how you feel the session went, and no matter how you really feel about the member!
+Every SFT session should end with compliments no matter how you feel the session went, and no matter how you really feel about the member!
 For example:

 |Listener:|We've had a challenging session this week but you didn't give up.
 {:.chat}